The Modern Resume Formatting and Design

 Part 2

 This is the smart use of regular headings, lots of empty space, and a clear flow to guide the human reader's eyes to your main career points.
-Since recruiters only spend about six seconds scanning, they must find your job titles and dates instantly.
+Eye-tracking research by Standout-CV (2024) shows recruiters spend an average of 7.4 seconds on an initial scan.
+Your job titles and dates must be immediately visible, with no layout obstacles in the way.
 A clear map makes it faster for them to see your best results first.

 The Easy to Believe Rule